ankithans/codeX/Readme.md

 ![codeX architecture](mockups/codex_architecture.png)

+## Achievements🏆
+Team Uhtred won the Runner's Up Prize at Rackathon 2021 organized by Rakuten India

 ## Project Description

 Sometimes we write some code or we copy the code from some resource but we can’t interpret the working/logic behind the code.
 While writing the code when we get stuck in some problem, we directly redirect to StackOverflow or GitHub but from there we don’t get in-depth knowledge about the code.